 - 1. This delay occurs only if the MCU exits ACTIVE-HALT mode by means of a RESET. - 2.
 Peripheral clocked with an external clock source can still be active. - 3.
-Only the MCC/RTC interrupt and some specific interrupts can exit the MCU from ACTIVE-HALT mode (such as external interrupt).
-Refer to Table 8, "Interrupt Mapping," on page 35 for more details. - 4.
+Only the MCC/RTC interrupt can exit the MCU from ACTIVE-HALT mode. - 4.
 Before servicing an interrupt, the CC register is pushed on the stack.
 The I[1:0] bits of the CC register are set to the current software priority level of the interrupt routine and restored when the CC register is popped.